 Reason #4: Multitasking

 Lawyers often pride themselves on being good multitaskers, but in reality, no one is.
-Humans are wired to be unitaskers, which means we focus best when we’re working on one task at a time.
+Humans are wired to be monotaskers, which means we focus best when we’re working on one task at a time.
+Legal work, particularly tasks that involve complex analysis, benefits from focused, uninterrupted time, and switching between tasks leads to missed details and diminished quality of work.

 The Fix